Anadolu University: International perspective

 Anadolu University has established significant international collaborations with several globally recognized institutions.
 In the United States, Anadolu University collaborates with the University of Oregon, University of North Texas, New Mexico Institute of Mining and Technology, Stephen F. Austin State University, Empire State University and the State University of New York at Cortland.

-In Germany, Anadolu University's partnerships include the University of Hagen, Ruhr University Bochum, Hochschule Düsseldorf, FOM University of Applied Sciences, Goethe University Frankfurt, University of Hagen and Universität Hildesheim, University of Kassel, University of Mainz, University of Marburg, Ludwig Maximilian University of Munich, Paderborn University, University of Potsdam, University of Regensburg and Saarlande University.
+In Germany, Anadolu University's partnerships include the University of Hagen, Ruhr University Bochum, Hochschule Düsseldorf, FOM University of Applied Sciences, Goethe University Frankfurt, University of Hagen and Universität Hildesheim, University of Kassel, University of Mainz, University of Marburg, LMU Munich, Paderborn University, University of Potsdam, University of Regensburg and Saarlande University.

 In France, the university's partnerships are focused on specialized institutions that enhance both cultural and academic exchange.
 These include the Institut National des Langues et Civilisations Orientales, University of Reims Champagne-Ardenne, University of Rouen Normandy, University of Lille, and Paris Descartes University.